sturlabragason/sturlabragason.github.io/_posts/2023-03-01-SynapseAPI.md

 ## Exposing Data to API Calls
 Azure Functions is a serverless compute service that enables you to run event-triggered code without having to provision or manage infrastructure.
 I used Azure Functions to build an API that exposes the data extracted from the Synapse instance.

-The API calls are used in the web interface for managed proprietary solution.
-With the API, users can query the Synapse instance for compliance-related data, providing an efficient and cost-effective way to manage proprietary solution.
+At this point the SQL database created in the previous step has already been populated with data from the proprietary solution.

+By deploying an API through Azure Functions, users can efficiently and cost-effectively query a specific slice of the Synapse data exposed by the API instance as determined by the code.

+We create an Azure Windows Function App and deploy it using a zip file, with the app settings configured to include several environment variables.
+The function app is given access to various Azure resources such as storage accounts, a SQL database, and a Synapse workspace.

+Here are the relevant code snippets:

 <script src="https://gist.github.com/sturlabragason/b8515e52fb2baefcc2855d168d2f02f9.js"></script>